mongodb/docs/source/reference/commands.rst

    - Use the shell to run the above command, as above.

-   - Run :option:`mongod` directly from your system's shell.
-Make sure that :option:`mongod` isn't already running, and that you issue this command as a user that has access to MongoDB's data files.
+   - Run :program:`mongod` directly from your system's shell.
+Make sure that :program:`mongod` isn't already running, and that you issue this command as a user that has access to MongoDB's data files.
 Run as: ::